Meet the New and Improved Silicone Paint Blade!

 WHAT’S THE IOD SILICONE PAINT BLADE AND WHERE CAN I GET ONE?

-The IOD Silicone Paint Blade is a brand new DIY decor tool for applying paint, blending, and creating texture.
+The IOD Silicone Paint Blade is a DIY decor tool for applying paint, blending, and creating texture.
 You can use it for troweling techniques with paint (that’s our favorite!) as well as with texture mediums for raised stenciling.
 When you use the IOD Silicone Paint Blade, you use less paint than with a paintbrush and can easily save any unused paint by scraping it off the blade and back into the container.

 It’s also perfect for people like Sally who are terrible about washing out her paintbrushes.
 Crusty, day-old dried chalk-style paint comes off oh, so easy!